Yallternative/AboutME/README.md

 ### ☠️Ponytown Info

-- I sit with my boyfriend
+- I sit with my boyfriend.
-- Do not copy ponies/Inspo without asking
+- Do not copy ponies/Inspo without asking.
+- I do not like being covered or having strangers close to me.
+- Do not INT if you are a minor on 18+.
+- Do not friend me if we do not know each other.
+- I will more than likely not talk to you.
+Whisper to get my attention.
+- I AFK more than anything, I'm here to sit and watch.
+- I happily report anyone underage on 18+ server.

 - I hide liberally
+- Funny Valentine, Stroheim, Phillip Graves, Vladimir Makarov, and more.
+I will hide on sight.
+- Death jokes about John MacTavish, Noriaki Kakyoin, and others will also get you hidden.
+This includes using Halo's over their heads.
+- INT with me as a spouse char will get you hidden.
+- Sitting near me as a duplicate of me will get you hidden.
+Double of irls, same skin, same skin as my partner, etc.

+### ☠️Info

+- DNI doubles of my irls.
+- DNI doubles of my partner.
+- DNI minor into 18+ media.
+- DNI if under 18.
-- I do not like being covered or having strangers close to me
+- I am openly an asshole, don't come to me for comfort.
 -